MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-14 to 16 digits which can be formatted or unformatted (dddddddddddddddd) and which must pass the Luhn test.
+14 to 16 digits that can be formatted or unformatted (dddddddddddddddd) and that must pass the Luhn test.

 ### Pattern

-Very complex and robust pattern that detects cards from all major brands worldwide, including Visa, MasterCard, Discover Card, JCB, American Express, gift cards, and diner cards.
+Complex and robust pattern that detects cards from all major brands worldwide, including Visa, MasterCard, Discover Card, JCB, American Express, gift cards, and diner cards.

 ### Checksum